Submission Guidelines

 Peer Review

-• Indian Journal of Ecology follows a single anonymized review process.
-Review of manuscript - A minimum of two referees will review the article and a revised article documenting the authors’ response to the reviewer comments and any editorial direction will have to be submitted within 15 days.
-Any further delay will result in change of date of receipt of article.
+• Indian Journal of Ecology follows a single anonymised review process.
+Review of manuscript - A minimum of two referees will review the article, and a revised article documenting the authors’ response to the reviewer comments and any editorial direction will have to be submitted within 15 days.
+Any further delay will result in a change of the date of receipt of the article.

 • Articles that do not follow the format of the journal will not be considered for review.

-• Editors shall not be involved making decisions about the papers they have written themselves or their colleagues.
-Any such submissions will be subject to the journal's usual procedures and peer review will be handled independently of the editor involved.
+• Editors shall not be involved in making decisions about the papers they have written themselves or their colleagues.
+Any such submissions will be subject to the journal's usual procedures, and peer review will be handled independently of the editor involved.

-The Indian Journal of Ecology follows APA style of referencing.
+The Indian Journal of Ecology follows the APA style of referencing.

 • References within text

-• Narrative citation: The narrative citation integrates the author's name directly into your sentence , for example, Dhawan and Peshin (2009) reported about the risks of use synthetic parathyroid pesticides ..........".
+• Narrative citation: Use "and" in narrative citations.
+The narrative citation integrates the author's name directly into your sentence, for example, Dhawan and Peshin (2009) reported on the risks of using synthetic parathyroid pesticides.

-• Two authors: both authors' names and the year of publication, for example (Allan and Jones, 2019).
+• Two authors: both authors' names and the year of publication, for example (Allan & Jones, 2019).

 Three or more authors: first author's name followed by 'et al.' and the year of publication, for example ( Allen et al. 2021).